JennEYoon/deep-learning/geron-ml3/ch2_oil/plan.md

 Russian oil has sulfer, so should be able to identify it, mixture require sweet crude.

-First to some time series analysis, seasonality, alpha channel to show historical bands, 5yr prior and 1991.
+I) First to some time series analysis, seasonality, alpha channel to show historical bands, 5yr prior and 1991.
 Then more cool maps showing shipping vessels.

 Predict Russian productions quantity, July 2023-2033, 10 years.